 For nearly 90 years, 3D viewing has been almost exclusively locked away in movie theaters.
 Every once in a while, a TV show might have a 3D episode as a special event, offering disposable 3D glasses at local convenience or electronics stores free with purchase.
 These major marketing events could usually drum up a bigger viewing audience, but they only lasted one night.

-[read the review on I Spent a Week With Microsoft’s Android Apps!]
+[Must Read!
+I Spent a Week With Microsoft’s Android Apps!]

 The process for creating 3D, too, was often the now-outdated red and blue anaglyph conversion, which causes headaches over extended periods of time.